-Following this consultation, the student will be required to meet with a member of the Office of Student Judicial Affairs and Community Standards to discuss the reported behavior.
+Following this consultation, the student will be required to meet with a judicial officer to discuss the reported behavior.
 It is possible that the matter can be resolved administratively without the instructor having to be involved in the process any further.
 In some cases, it may be necessary to convene a panel and conduct a formal hearing in the matter.
 In these cases, the instructor is involved as the complainant at the hearing.

 Consultation Concerning Disruptive Behavior

 Student Judicial Affairs and Community Standards provides consultation concerning preventing and addressing disruptive and inappropriate behavior.
-Instructors may contact the office (STU 206; 213-821-7373) with any questions or requests concerning student behavioral issues.
+Instructors may contact the office (STU 206; 213-821-7373; email@example.com) with any questions or requests concerning student behavioral issues.